Qin dynasty: Origin and development, 9th century – 230 BC

 According to the Shiji (c.
 91 BC), during the 9th century BC, Feizi – said to be a descendant of the legendary political advisor Gao Yao – was granted rule over the settlement of Qin (秦邑; modern Qingshui County, Gansu).
 During the rule of King Xiao of Zhou, this area became known as the state of Qin.
 In 897 BC, during the Gonghe Regency, the area was allocated as a dependency dedicated to raising horses.
 In the late 8th century BC, one of Feizi's descendants, Duke Zhuang of Qin, was summoned by the Zhou to take part in a military campaign against the Western Rong; the effort was successful and Zhuang was rewarded with additional territory.
 In 770 BC, Zhuang's son Duke Xiang helped escort the Zhou court under King Ping in their emergency evacuation from Fenghao to Chengzhou under threat from the Western Rong – marking the divide between the Western and Eastern Zhou periodisations.
 As a reward, Duke Xiang was sent as the leader of an expedition against the Western Rong to recapture the territory they had taken, during which he formally established the Qin as a major vassal state, incorporating Fenghao and much of the territory previously under direct Zhou control and thus expanding Qin eastward.

-The state of Qin began military expeditions into central China in 672 BC.
-They initially refrained from making serious incursions due to the threat still posed by neighbouring tribes; by the 4th century BC, they had all either been subdued or conquered, setting the stage for Qin expansionism.
+The state of Qin began military expeditions into central China in 672 BC, initially refraining from serious incursions due to the threat still posed by neighbouring tribes to their west; by the 4th century BC, they had all either been subdued or conquered, setting the stage for Qin expansionism.